Adverb Poem – Mr. Adverb vs Mrs. Adjective

-Mr Adverb vs Mrs Adjective Poem is a didactive poem to help teach about adverbs and adjectives.
-The underlined words are adverbs and the bold words are adjectives.
+Mr. Adverb vs Mrs. Adjective Poem is a didactive poem to help teach about adverbs and adjectives.
+The bold words are adjectives and both italicized and bold words are adverbs.

 Mr. Adverb and Miss Adjective

 were having a major feud.

 She said telling people how and when

 then there would not be such a need

 Miss Adjective was furious.